1,000+ Opportunities

 org.
 No thanks, please take me to the website.

-Based on current listing details, eligibility includes: Massachusetts businesses and organizations in designated innovation zones Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Massachusetts businesses and organizations in designated innovation zones.
+Confirm the full requirements in the official notice before applying.

 Massachusetts Manufacturing Innovation Initiative (M2I2) Capital Grants is a state-funded program from Massachusetts Technology Collaborative (MassTech) that helps Massachusetts innovators at Technology Readiness Levels 4–6 begin manufacturing their hardtech technologies.
 Funding ranges from $100,000 to $2,000,000, with a required 1:1 cost match.
 The program supports sectors including electronics, bioindustrial manufacturing, robotics, and additive manufacturing.
 Private-sector applicants must partner with a Massachusetts higher education institution, nonprofit, or public entity.
 Software-only projects are not eligible.
 Applications for the April 2026 cycle closed April 6, 2026.